HarshRaj709/Student_Discussion_app/readme.md

 <h3>Problems</h3>

 - As in this project, i not used django Channels so you need to manually update the website to see new messages.
+- Try to show with-dot.png when new notification arrived for a user, and when user render notification file notification icon get changed with without-dot.png file